Political economy of communications: New Media

 The mass media are undoubtedly experiencing considerable changes in platform, technology, and economic structure (e.g., crowdfunding, social media) as the digital era continues to shift people toward new media.
 Traditional financial configurations and business models have been destabilized by this transformation.
 However, new mechanisms of power have emerged from this more open system of information and news creation.
-The availability of information can now be skewed or influenced through "search, aggregation, and digital distribution infrastructures" (p.
-493).
+The availability of information can now be skewed or influenced through "search, aggregation, and digital distribution infrastructures."
 Vincent Mosco's definition of political economic studies, where the "production, distribution, and consumption of resources, including communication resources” are essential, remains relevant in times of new media since a new network economy or society forms its own power relations.
+Further, modern critical theorists like Christian Fuchs have critiqued new media from a capitalist-critical perspective, creating new critical PEC theories to attempt to explain some of the failings of new media.